 This means they get to keep their job, and the company doesn’t need to go through the trouble of hiring a replacement.

-In addition, this gives you the ability to reach more people and ensures you hire the best, even if they don’t live close.
+In addition, this enables your company to reach more people and ensures you hire the best, even if they don’t live nearby.
 However, supporting remote workers requires an investment in technology.
+Cloud PBX communication platforms like Broadvoice unify business phones, video conferencing, texting, and collaboration under a single phone number.
+Thus, allowing your team to call and collaborate from anywhere.

 Remote workers need software solutions, streamlined communication functions, and security measures in place.
 When people work remotely, you need to track performance even more carefully.